johnny-morrice/godelbrot/README.md

 * Worse is better
 * Few features
-* Designed for extensibility (both internally, and in command-line app usage).
+* Designed for extensibility (both internally, and in command-line app usage)
+* Ease of client implementation

 ## Get it